How Much Does a Copper Roof Cost in North Carolina? (2024)

 Roofing Type

-Copper offers a wide range of options for roofing materials, including shingles, tiles, standing seam panels, and roof sheets.
+Copper offers a wide range of options for roofing materials, including shingles, tiles, standing seam copper panels, and roof sheets.
 The cost of your copper roof will vary depending on the type of material you select, with shingles typically being the most affordable and panels being more expensive.

 Roof Type Cost (per Square Foot)